 No matter what your GPA, test scores, and work experience, I would still advise applying to a number of the top ten schools (even if they seem like near impossible stretches).
-During my nearly decade in this industry, I’ve seen numerous strategically-positioned Stratus Prep clients gain admission to schools like HBS and INSEAD with GMAT scores in the 500s and GPAs around 3.0.
+During my nearly decade in this industry, I’ve seen numerous strategically-positioned Stratus Admissions Counseling clients gain admission to schools like HBS and INSEAD with GMAT scores in the 500s and GPAs around 3.0.
 At the same time, it’s critical to objectively assess your chances and, if necessary, consider whether it makes sense to pursue an MBA if you don’t get into a top-ten MBA program.

 For most students, attending a school ranked anywhere in the top 25 has a positive return on investment.
 However, attending MBA programs outside the top 25 may not provide you with sufficient post-graduation earning power in order to assure an adequate return on your investment.